da-wahidul-barbhuiya/Rust_tool_testing/problems_faced.md

 # Getting error when passing struct Arguments along with its trait bound in the main.rs file
 * Error suggests that undeclared type P in the life time reference from struct Arguments

+* Clone,Copy trait and their implementation not as dynamic